SairajBhosale/FastAPI/README.md

 ## 🙏 Acknowledgments

-- FastAPI for the amazing framework
+- FastAPI framework by Sebastián Ramírez
+- Uvicorn ASGI server
-- scikit-learn for ML capabilities
+- Pydantic for data validation
-- The open-source community
+- The Python community

+## 📞 Support

+For issues, questions, or contributions, please:
+- Open an issue on GitHub
+- Contact the repository maintainer

+## 🔄 Version History

+- **v1.0.0** - Initial release with basic ML model deployment

 ---

+**Note**: Make sure to update the model file, input schema, and prediction logic according to your specific use case before deploying to production.

-This README is AI generated
+**This README is AI generated**